dmhenaopa/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

     ./name_of_file ###To execute the file

+### Executable files:

+Here a short description of each script:
 + 0-square_matrix_simple.py: A function that computes the square value of all integers of a matrix.
 + 1-search_replace.py: A function that replaces all occurrences of an element by another in a new list.
 + 2-uniq_add.py: A function that adds all unique integers in a list (only once for each integer).